TykTechnologies/tyk-operator/docs/api_definitions/migration.md

 Because of the ability to declaretively define the `api_id`, this gives us the ability to preserve Keys that are tied to APIs or policiies which are tied to APIs.

-Read the [policy section on idempotency](./policies.md#idempotency) for more information.
+Read the [section on idempotency](../concepts.md) for more information.